 Universal Health Care Day

-Really focus on how to deliver healthcare for all
+It will focus mainly on how to deliver healthcare for all

 Access to justice is central to universal healthcare